 During our global travels we interviewed a wide variety of individuals.
 Our goal was to expose students and armchair travels to different people around the world.
-Take a look at our interviews below:
+Our interviews took place in Australia, Nepal, Uzbekistan, Finland, Denmark, Poland, Hungary and Kenya.
+Take a look below:

 Animal Caretakers at Wing’s Wildlife Park – Australia

 In February 2012 we visited Wing’s Wildlife Park in Tasmania, Australia.
 In this video you will see Tasmanian devils, koalas, wombats, kangaroos and more!
 You can learn about Wing’s Wildlife Park and their mission at http://www.wingswildlife.com.au.

 Former King of Mustang – Nepal

 While trekking in the former kingdom of Mustang in Nepal, we were honored to have an audience with the onetime king.
 This video shows some of the questions that we asked.
 You will also witness traditional village life, explore the four-story Jhong cave and visit the Great Compassion Boarding School in Lo Manthang.

 While in a tiny village in the Nuratau Mountains of Uzbekistan, we interviewed a 92-year-old elder who tells about his life during Soviet times.
 This video also highlights Tashkent, Samarkand and Bukhara – all cities on the ancient Silk Road to China.